edsu/inkdroid.org/_posts/2018-05-13-multiverse.md

 been made available, and are invited to choose one.
 As you choose you can't help but consider the contingencies that lead you to one word over the others.
-The set of choices also work to form a type of musical chord, where the multiple possibilities exist in potential, at the same time.
+The set of choices also work to form a type of musical chord, where the multiple possibilities exist in potential.
 However, when reading aloud, as Carpenter does [here], you are compelled to choose for the words to flow.

 Computer programs can automatically unlock the various possibilities and dynamically collapse them into a choice as the page is assembled--like the text in [this example] found on Carpenter's website.
+If you watch you'll see that the text changes over time and if you reload the page.
 In many ways these poems are a metaphor for the web itself, where web browsers receive representations of resources at a given period of time, not some fixed static thing, or as [Roy Fielding] notes in his dissertation about the architecture of the web: